 Creative Commons License OAA

 Creative Commons Attribution Non-Commercial License OAA

 Creative Commons Attribution Non-Commercial - NoDerivs License OAA

-If you select the OnlineOpen option and your research is funded by the Wellcome Trust and members of the Research Council UK (RCUK), you will be given the opportunity to publish your article under a CC-BY license supporting you in complying with Wellcome Trust and Research Councils UK requirements.
+If you select the OnlineOpen option and your research is funded by certain funders [e.g. The Wellcome Trust and members of the Research Councils UK (RCUK) or the Austrian Science Fund (FWF)], you will be given the opportunity to publish your article under a CC-BY license supporting you in complying with Wellcome Trust and Research Councils UK requirements.
 For more information on this policy and the Journal's compliant self-archiving policy, please visit http://www.wiley.com/go/funderstatement

 3. MANUSCRIPT SUBMISSION PROCEDURE

 Manuscripts should be submitted electronically via the online submission site http://mc.manuscriptcentral.com/jre.The use of an online submission and peer review site enables immediate distribution of manuscripts and consequentially speeds up the review process.
 It also allows authors to track the status of their own manuscripts.
 Complete instructions for submitting a paper is available online and below.
 For further assistance, please contact the editorial office at firstname.lastname@example.org